 Your vehicle will have to meet the emission standards set for an LEZ if you want to drive within the zone.
-You will be issued a penalty charge if you travel with a non-compliant vehicle within the area.
+After a grace period, once enforcement is in place, you will be issued a penalty charge if you travel with a non-compliant vehicle within the area.

 Vehicles that will be free to enter the zones without incurring a penalty are:

 - Euro 4 or newer petrol vehicles – this generally applies to those registered after 2006.

 - Euro 6 or newer diesel vehicles – this generally applies to those registered after September 2015.

 - All fully electric vehicles and motorcycles are free to enter the zones.